TEST IT . . .

 My neighbor recently tested and failed… Do I have an elevated radon problem?

 Radon levels can vary greatly from home to home, street to street.
 You cannot predict radon levels based on state, local, and neighborhood radon measurements.
 Do not rely on radon test results taken in other homes from the neighborhood to estimate the radon level in your home.
 Homes that are next to each other can have very different radon levels.
 The only way to know if your home has an elevated radon problem is to test for It!
 Figure 1 – Recent elevated radon test!
 A (CRM) showing a radon level of 37.9 (almost 10 times the limit) picocuries per liter (pCi/L).
 Remember, radon is a cancer causing radioactive gas and it is recommended that you take measures to reduce your home’s radon level if it is 4.0 pCi/L or higher.
 Radon levels less than 4.0 pCi/L still pose a risk, and in many cases, may be reduced.
 To see if you are living in a high radon risk area, click here.

 Why should I test for radon if I have a mitigation system?

 Since radon gas can change for various reasons, it is strongly suggested to retest to ensure the radon levels do not become elevated due to changes in building dynamics or natural reasons.
 In addition, all mechanical systems are prone to fatigue and failure sooner or later.
-Just because a unit is powered and the system appears to be operational, does not mean that it is functioning the way it was designed or its performance may be compromised.
-The only way to ensure its optimum performance is to test and confirm!
+Just because a unit is powered and the system appears to be operational, does not mean that it is functioning the way it was designed and its performance may be compromised.
+The only way to ensure its optimum performance is to test and have your system inspected to confirm!